chuangcaleb/obsidian-fountain-editor/docs/basic/synergistic-tools.md

 - Allows you to open `.fountain` files in the Obsidian editor!
 - Fountain syntax formatting works!
-- But `.fountain` files will not be linked in the editor.
+- But `.fountain` files will not be linked in the editor... we'll see about this.

 ## [deathau/cm-typewriter-scroll-obsidian](https://github.com/deathau/cm-typewriter-scroll-obsidian)

  > *Typewriter Scroll Obsidian Plugin*

+- Automatic scrolling as you type — your cursor/active line stays at a fixed point on your screen.
+No more flickering eyes.